tablesmit/NRegFreeCom/README.md

 * Add dependency conflicts for managed and for native and resolve both by SxS manifests tests
 * Imitate AppDomains based on runtime binding
 * Add PE code (detecting managed headers, DEF and COM headers).
+* Research how  api-ms-win-core can be employed for isolation http://www.nirsoft.net/articles/windows_7_kernel_architecture_changes.html

 ## Other semi automaic approaches of doing native interop